hansschaa/PROTransition/README.md

 ## Usage
 This project is used to create a smooth transition between screens using fade animations.
 To use it, follow these steps:

-1. Add Transition Canvas Prefab to your scene (this gameobject have a TransitionScreenManager.cs singleton script)
+1. Add Transition Manager Prefab to your scene (this gameobject have a TransitionScreenManager.cs singleton script)
-2. Call Play method in this script.
+2. Call "Play()" method in this script.
 You must to give a Transition object, see the demo example for more clarity.
 3. ¿Who trigger the end animation to the transitions?
 This must called from the new scene loaded.
 4. The scenes are load in a asynchronus way.
 5. You can pass callbacks for end o begin transitions, see the demo example for more clarity, the console have usefull messages.